kjmoly/202154090-naifalenizi-assignment4/README.md

-# Personal Portfolio – Assignment 3
+# Personal Portfolio – Assignment 4

-This project is an advanced version of my personal portfolio website from Assignments 1 and 2.
+This project is the final polished version of my personal portfolio web application.

-The goal of this assignment is to improve the website by adding advanced functionality such as API integration, stronger JavaScript logic, state management, and better user interaction.
+It combines the work from the previous assignments into one complete and professional website that demonstrates front-end development, API integration, state management, responsive design, validation, and user interaction.

 ## Features

 - Time-based greeting message
-- Navigation buttons to switch between sections
+- Navigation tabs for switching between sections
 - Dark mode and light mode toggle
 - Theme preference saved using localStorage
 - Visitor name saving and display
 - Time on site counter
+- Skills and technical highlights section
+- Project journey section for all assignments
+- GitHub API integration to display repositories
+- Repository search, filtering, and sorting
+- Quick statistics from GitHub data
 - Contact form with stronger validation
-- GitHub API integration to display repositories
-- Repository filtering by language
-- Repository sorting by updated date, name, or stars
-- Loading, success, and error messages
+- Clear loading, success, and error messages
-- Responsive layout
+- Responsive and polished layout
+- Live deployment using GitHub Pages

 ## Technologies Used